 Our Verdict

 Both are reputable halal stock screeners with similar core functionality.
-Zoya tends to have a more polished mobile experience and is popular in the U.S. market.
+Zoya tends to have a more polished mobile experience and is popular in the U.S. market; it also surfaces multiple Shariah methodologies so a stock can pass one standard and fail another within the same app.
 Musaffa offers broader global stock coverage and a built-in Zakat calculator.
-Both provide compliance scores and purification data.
-Try both free tiers to see which interface suits your workflow.
+When the two apps disagree on a borderline name, HalalWallet Is-It-Halal shows the dated AAOIFI ratios and how Dow Jones/S&P and MSCI/FTSE reach different conclusions — free, with filing-level transparency.

 Side-by-Side Comparison